Haemorrhage Shock And Blood Transfusion Short Question and Answer

 • There is increased vascular permeability

-• Cardiac output decreasing.
+• Cardiac output is decreasing.

 • Hypovolemia occurs.